vippsas/vipps-developers/test-environment.md

 **Please note:**

 * The provided test user must only be used in the [Vipps test apps](#vipps-test-apps).
-* You must log in (not register) as the test user in the test app, before you can complete payments or logins for that user.
+* You must *log in* (not register) as the test user in the test app, before you can complete payments or logins as that user.
 * You may use the same test user on multiple devices.
 * Test users are not connected to any merchant, they can be used with any merchant and sales unit in the test environment.